 Palawan is also where the most luxurious private island resorts are found.
 Even if you are travelling on a budget, this is the best place to let loose and spend a few days in style.
 It could take your honeymoon to the next level, giving you a totally different honeymoon experience that you'll never forget.
 Since these resorts are pretty expensive, it's a good idea to book one of the philippinestravelpackage.com's honeymoon packages as they're a local agent who offers significant discounts.

 Philippines honeymoon destination Palawan, is home to UNESCO World Heritage Site & the newest 7th Natural Wonder of the World, the Puerto Princesa Underground River.
-The island of Palawan has exotic wildlife above and below the sea, WW2 wrecks waiting to be dived, quaint little fishing villages scattered along the coast, while jungles and mountains rule the central areas!
+The island of Palawan has exotic wildlife above and below the sea.
+Here you'll find incredible dive sites, quaint little fishing villages scattered along the coast, with jungles and mountains in the central region!
 Palawan is home to many Philippines honeymoon destinations like Port Barton, El Nido and Coron.
 It's fairly easy to travel Palawan and the island isn't inundated with tourists.
 If you're only here for a short amount of time, we'd recommend a multi-day tour, enabling you to see the best of Palawan within your time frame.

 It is no surprise that the main attraction here is the Puerto Princesa Underground River!
 We did some extensive online research before arriving in Palawan and were told that you have to book at least in advance to do the Underground River as you need to obtain a permit.
 Uber is also quite popular and cheap form of transport in Puerto Princesa.
 It's a great alternative to taxi's and trikes, especially if you do not have Philippine pesos when you arrive.
 We're giving you $5 USD off each of your first 4 Uber rides, just saving you $20 USD!
 An even better option than Uber is Grab!
 It's cheaper than Uber and there are more drivers.
 We love using Grab on our Philippines honeymoon, use our referral code 'GRABHBACKPACKERS' for a free ride.